ClimateCodeFoundation/madqc/README.md

 ## Running

+    ./mad.py [tavg.dat] > big.json

 The input file should be in GHCN-M v3 .dat format.

-    ./mad.py [tavg.dat] > big.json
+If the filename is not specified as an argument, a file matching the path

+    ~/.local/share/data/isti/merged*.dat

+is used.
+If there are several, the ASCIIbetically last is chosen.